 You need to provide all relevant documents including medical license, insurance, and DEA among others to complete the credentialing process.

-Now that you know what medical credentialing is, let’s answer the question of how long does it take to get your medical credentialing and how to speed up the process?
+Now that you know what medical credentialing is, let’s answer the question of how long does credentialing take for np and how to speed up the process?

-Once you complete the application form, it’s time to submit your application along with all the required documents.
-But the work does not stop there, you must actively follow-up to find out the status of your application process.
+Step 3: Once you complete the application form, it’s time to submit your application along with all the required documents.
+But the work does not stop there, you must actively follow up to find out the status of your application process.
 Following up on your application is a good idea, even if you have been told that it will take time.

 After your application has been processed and there are no errors, you are good to go.